aksh4y/UniChat/README.md

 # UniChat - Chat Beyond Barriers
 ## Introduction
 A MEAN stack web app which lets users chat with each other either or in a group either privately or publicly in their native language.
 With a choice of 15 languages to choose from, chatting especially with a multicultural crowd has never been easier.
-Messages are translated as per user's preferred language and have associated sentiments alongside to give a better idea of the tone of the message as translations today aren't perfect.
+Messages are translated as per user's preferred language and have associated sentiment analysis alongside to give a better idea of the tone of the message as translations today aren't perfect.
 ## Active Link
 [UniChat](https://unichat-app.herokuapp.com).